tidyverse/dbplyr/tests/testthat/_snaps/verb-pivot-wider.md

     Code
       dbplyr_pivot_wider_spec(df, spec1, values_fn = sum)
+    Condition
+      Warning:
+      Missing values are always removed in SQL.
+      Use `SUM(x, na.rm = TRUE)` to silence this warning
+      This warning is displayed only once per session.
     Output
       <SQL>
       SELECT `a`, SUM(CASE WHEN (`key` = 'x') THEN `val` END) AS `x`